for Security and Emergency Management has been approved as an institution of

 allowing individuals in the following certificate programs to receive Veteran’s

 benefits under the GI Bill.
-In addition, Navy COOL, Army COOL, Homeland
+In addition, Navy COOL, Army COOL, USMC COOL, Homeland

 Security Grants, and C4SEM Internal Financing are available methods of